 Peering out her heavy satin curtain, she spied the Italian matriarch moving as a storm through the bellowing sheets.
 A faint smile broke her chiseled features.
 Clearly in her dark eyes the mysteries of her ancient people dwelled.
 When Maureen finally answered her door, her worried expression did not deter her friend.

 “Come on Maureen.”
 She reached and yanked her wrist.
 “By the time that Bridger woman is back we’ll be standing united by her door.
-We gotta let her know were we all stand!”
+We gotta let her know where we all stand!”

 Protesting all the way, Maureen was led toward Lois Blevens’ domicile.
 Unlike, the more timid Maureen, Lois, who was just now bringing in her laundry, agreed immediately.